Barry Tompkins: Western Athletic Conference

 In July 2011 it was announced that Tompkins would leave Pac-12 football broadcasts and instead be the new play-by-play man for the WAC Sports Network, going into its second season.
 Tompkins' fight duties and college basketball games with FSN continued.
 Tompkins called nine broadcasts with Joe Glenn during the 2011 season.

 Mountain West Conference

 The WAC Sports Network folded after 2011 allowing Tompkins to become a free agent in terms of college football sports broadcasting for 2012.
 He was hired by the Mountain West Conference to serve as their #1 play-by-play broadcaster for the new MWC regional package on Time Warner Cable SportsNet (started after Mtn folded after spring 2012).
 He was assigned Jay Leeuwenburg as his color analyst.

 ShoBox and ShoExtreme

-Tompkins joined Showtime Sports on February 18, 2012, as blow-by-blow voice of the network's ShoBox series and ShoExtreme series with veteran analyst Steve Farhood.
+At age 72, Tompkins joined Showtime Sports on February 18, 2012, as blow-by-blow voice of the network's ShoBox series and ShoExtreme series with veteran analyst Steve Farhood.